 The Zero Waste Bootcamp Journey!

-Since 2019, 7 Zero Waste Bootcamps have taken place thus far.
+Since 2019, 8 Zero Waste Bootcamps have taken place thus far.
 Our cohorts have included working professionals as well as college students.
-In all, over 150+ participants enrolled in the 7 past bootcamps, joining/ organizing 45+ community events, and forging 60+ collaborations with a range of partners, sparking a cascading impact as they reached out to more than 150,000 individuals through online and in-person outreach.
+In all, over 185+ participants enrolled in the past 8 bootcamps, joining/ organising 75+ community events, and forging 100+ collaborations with a range of partners, sparking a cascading impact as they generated over 170,000 touch points through online and in-person outreach.

 A broad scope of zero waste issues have been addressed in previous iterations of the ZWB, ranging from food waste to over-consumption of disposables to unsustainable fashion and so forth.